djaus2/AthsVideoRecording/README.md

 ## Updates Summary of late
 - Several options for determining the event start tim, wrt the video start time
+## Update 2025-07-19
+Major bug fix (sorry) in the app that caused the app to crash when trying to run detached from VS.
+- ```EnumEqualsConverter``` went missing!
+Fixed.
 ## Update: 2025-07-16
 - Numerous updates including with 2 NuGet packages it uses.
   - In TimeFromMode WallClockSelect